infracost/infracost-orb/README.md

 ## Environment variables

-The following environment variables are required.
-Other supported environment variables are described in the [Infracost docs](https://www.infracost.io/docs/environment_variables).
+This section describes the required environment variables.
+Other supported environment variables are described in the [this page](https://www.infracost.io/docs/integrations/environment_variables).

-Terragrunt users should follow [this section](https://www.infracost.io/docs/terragrunt).
+Terragrunt users should also read [this page](https://www.infracost.io/docs/iac_tools/terragrunt).
+Terraform Cloud/Enterprise users should also read [this page](https://www.infracost.io/docs/iac_tools/terraform_cloud_enterprise).

 ### `INFRACOST_API_KEY`